 INTRODUCTION The Drugs for Neglected Diseases initiative (DNDi) is developing optimal child-adapted antiretroviral (ARV) formulations for the two million children living with HIV,1 with a special focus on infants and young children who are at the highest risk of dying if they do not have access to treatment.
 This patient population has been deeply neglected by pharmaceutical research and development (R&D).
 Despite major efforts to increase the number of children on HIV treatment and a continuing reduction in mother-to-child transmission of HIV, children are still being left behind.
-In 2015, only 51% of children living with HIV received antiretroviral therapy.
-While this is an impressive increase from 15% in 2009, this is considerably lower than the some 72% of pregnant women that are currently on treatment.2 One major challenge that contributes to this treatment gap are suboptimal paediatric ARV formulations.
+In 2016, only 43% of children living with HIV received antiretroviral therapy.
+While this is an impressive increase from 15% in 2009, this is considerably lower than the some 54% of adults that are currently on treatment.2 One major challenge that contributes to this treatment gap are suboptimal paediatric ARV formulations.
 DNDi aims to replace these formulations, which are horrid-tasting, hard to administer, require refrigeration, and are difficult to give in children that have HIV and tuberculosis (TB).
-In particular, DNDi is working with the Indian generic company Cipla Ltd. to develop two solid first-line "4-in-1" fixed-dose combinations using the World Health Organization (WHO) recommended treatment regimen for infants and young children.
+In particular DNDi is working with the Indian generic company Cipla Ltd. to develop a solid first-line "4-in-1" fixeddose combination (abacavir/lamivudine/ lopinavir/ritonavir) using the World Health Organization (WHO) recommended treatment regimen for infants and young children.
 DNDi will ensure that these easy-to-use formulations are affordable and can be rapidly introduced throughout high-burden HIV countries.
-At the same time, DNDi and its partners in South Africa are addressing Dr Ashraf Coovadia, Rahima Moosa Mother and Child Hospital, Johannesburg, South Africa
+At the same time, DNDi and Dr Ashraf Coovadia, Rahima Moosa Mother and Child Hospital, Johannesburg, South Africa